-- Understand cancer statistics and the descriptive epidemiology of cancer; - Understand known risk factors and gaps in knowledge for the major cancers; - Understand the pathobiology of cancer; - Apply epidemiologic methods in the design, conduct, and analysis of cancer research studies; - Apply critical thinking in the review of projects and publications in cancer epidemiology; - Appreciate the multidisciplinary aspect of cancer including the contributions of basic sciences, clinical medicine and the social sciences to the understanding of cancer etiology and progression; - Appreciate methods for cancer risk assessment and screening; - Appreciate the role and interdisciplinary methods of cancer control and prevention.
+- Understand cancer statistics and the descriptive epidemiology of cancer; - Understand known risk factors and gaps in knowledge for the major cancers; - Understand the pathobiology of cancer; - Apply epidemiologic methods in the design, conduct, and analysis of cancer research studies; - Apply critical thinking in the review of projects and publications in cancer epidemiology; - Appreciate the multidisciplinary aspect of cancer including the contributions of basic sciences, clinical medicine and the social sciences to the understanding of cancer etiology and progression; - Appreciate methods for cancer risk assessment and screening; - Appreciate the role and interdisciplinary methods of cancer control and prevention. - Appreciate the practical aspects of conducting research in cancer epidemiology

 The learning objectives are met through formal coursework, mentored research training, and individualized study.
 There are three formal courses in cancer epidemiology: EPID770, Cancer Epidemiology and Pathogenesis; EPID771, Cancer Epidemiology Methods; and EPID775, Advanced Cancer Epidemiology.
-Students are also encouraged to enroll in additional related courses including: EPID772, Cancer Prevention and Control; PATH725, Cancer Pathology; EPID743, Genetic Epidemiology; EPID745, Molecular Techniques for Public Health Research; and EPID815, Diet and Cancer.
+Students are also encouraged to enroll in additional related courses including: EPID772, Cancer Prevention and Control; PATH725, Cancer Pathology; EPID743, Genetic Epidemiology; EPID745, Molecular Techniques for Public Health Research; and EPID815.
+Diet and Cancer.